Skip to main content

 • On a non-residential status.

-In general, a person released from jail either due to parole, probation, using a Denver bail bonds service, or completion of term imprisonment, won’t receive any official letter telling that your voting rights have been restored.
+In general, a person released from jail, either due to parole, probation, using a Denver bail bonds service, or completion of term imprisonment, won’t receive any official letter telling them that their voting rights have been restored.
 However, the division of adult parole must provide certain voter information to you at your initial meeting with them.
 It should include your voting rights, how to register or update your voter record, how to obtain or cast a ballot, how to get voter information materials, and so on.

 Casting a vote even if you are not eligible is a crime in Colorado.
 It is a Class Five Felony charge that a person will face.